Movie Park Germany: Warner Bros. Movie World Germany

+Movie Park Germany

+In April 2004, due to financial issues, Six Flags sold the European Parks division to Palamon Capital Partners in April 2004, who would operate the park as StarParks.
+As the Warner Bros. license was not included in the sale, the park was revamped with themes from other studios and reopened as "Movie Park Germany" on 19 March 2005, and had a grand opening on 24 March 2005.

-In August 2006, the two-lane roller coaster Cop Car Chase (previously Lethal Weapon Pursuit) was shut down and dismantled, as a repair would have been too expensive from an economic point of view.
+In August 2006, the two-lane roller coaster Cop Car Chase (previously Lethal Weapon Pursuit) was shut down and dismantled as a repair would have been too expensive from an economic point of view.
 The vacated space was used for the new Santa Monica Pier themed area, which opened in May 2007.
 The area based on the Californian Santa Monica Pier also uses part of the area of the also partially dismantled, partially redesigned Downtown area (previously Marienhof).
-The main attraction of the area is Germany's first stationary Disk’O Coaster.
+The main attraction of the area is Crazy Surfer, a stationary Disk'O Coaster.

-In addition, the Wonderland Studios (kids' area) was expanded with the Nickland by 15,000 m² for the 2007 season.
-The themed area, built in collaboration with the German television station Nick, deals exclusively with the station's characters and themed worlds.
+In addition, the kids' area Wonderland Studios was expanded with Nickland by 15,000 m2 for the 2007 season.
+The themed area, built in collaboration with the German version of Nickelodeon, deals exclusively with the station's characters and themed worlds.
 Attractions include a Suspended Family Coaster (Jimmy Neutron’s Atomic Flyer) and a water attraction (Spongebob Splash Bash).
-In addition, the 2007 season brought a change of motto, instead of "A day like in the film" it is now "Hurray!
-I'm in the film" (until 2004 the slogan was " Hollywood in Germany ").
+In addition, the 2007 season brought a change of motto; instead of "A day like in the film", it is now "Hurray!
+I'm in the film" (until 2004, the slogan was "Hollywood in Germany").
 With the opening of Nickland, old attractions such as Dishwasher were re-themed.

-Since 2007 the sidewalks of the park have been paved.
+Since 2007, the sidewalks of the park have been paved.
 The entire Nickland, Main Street and Vine Street are now paved.

-For the 2008 season, the kids' area Wonderland Studios was integrated into Nickland.
-For this purpose, old children's attractions have been relocated or demolished and other attractions have been redesigned.
+For the 2008 season, Wonderland Studios was integrated into Nickland.
+For this purpose, old children's attractions were relocated or demolished and other attractions were redesigned.
 In addition, a wild water course was built on the site of the go-kart track; the latter was demolished.
 Another new attraction is an carousel of the model Aviator.
 The new area opened in May 2008.
-In the Roxy 4D cinema, a film about SpongeBob SquarePants was replaced by Shrek, which again was replaced for the 2012 season by Ice Age.
-To this end, the Roxy 4D cinema was redesigned and a new preshow was installed.
+In the Roxy 4D-Kino, a film about SpongeBob SquarePants was replaced by Shrek, which again was replaced for the 2012 season by Ice Age.
+To this end, the Roxy 4D-Kino was redesigned and a new preshow was installed.